-The topics we will study include: pricing, imperfect competition, collusion and cartels, mergers, network effects, and advertising.
+The topics we will study include: pricing, imperfect competition, collusion and cartels, and mergers.
 We will consider the impact of firms' actions on consumer welfare and on the other firms' actions.
 We will also consider the motivation for and impact of US public policy and antitrust law on these settings.
 Industrial organization studies the functioning of markets and so we will evaluate firms' behaviors under different market structures and firms' interactions with the other firms and consumers.